Investor Carmen Alfonso Rico on what makes a marketplace defensible

 According to Samaipata’s investment thesis, defensibility is the main driver of long-term value in a business.
 Rico evaluates a marketplace’s defensibility mainly by looking at three characteristics: network effects, the power of the brand, and switching costs.
 In the interview, she explains how Samaipata analyzes these factors when making investment decisions.

-In addition to defensibility, Rico talks about scalability, retention and engagement, and the importance of making data-driven decisions.
+In addition to defensibility, Rico talks about scalability, retention and engagement, and the importance of tracking the right marketplace metrics and making data-driven decisions based on them.

 Pressed for time?
-Here are our three main takeaways.
+Here are our two main takeaways.

 More of a reader?
 You can read a full transcript of our interview with Carmen Alfonso Rico below.
 The transcript is lightly edited for an enjoyable reading experience.